awesomeadi00/Seora_RAG_Agent/README.md

 ---

-**PitchLens** - Transform your startup documents into actionable business insights with AI-powered analysis.
+**Seora** - Transform your startup documents into actionable business insights with AI-powered analysis.